 In evaluating applicants, IBPA considers how the scholarship will assist the individual to become a successful publisher.
-IBPA also requires that the recipient share what they learned at IBPA Publishing University through an article published on the IBPA website and, if applicable, with their affiliate association members.
+IBPA also requires that the recipient share what they learned at IBPA Publishing University through an article published on the IBPA website and, if applicable, with their regional publisher association members.

 Each applicant must be:

-A current member of both the sponsoring affiliate association and IBPA.*
+A current member of both the sponsoring regional publisher association and IBPA.*

 Actively participating in the publishing process as a publisher of their own or others work.